Lavadeg31/Vex_Iq/mkdwn/rules.md

 -	Ball Introduction:
 -	Balls are introduced through the Loading Station or, during the last 15 seconds of a match, via the Rapid Load Zone.
 -	Robot Constraints:
--	Robots must start entirely within their designated Starting Zone and adhere to size restrictions throughout the match.
+-	Robots must start entirely within their designated Starting Zone and stay in the to size restrictions during the match.
 -	Safety and Conduct:
--	Teams must follow all safety guidelines and exhibit good sportsmanship during competitions.
+-	Teams must follow all safety guidelines and have good sportsmanship during competitions.